 When Ginny finally relinquished her place next to Harry, he glanced at her again and she knew what his eyes were saying: today was for the rest of the world, but tomorrow would be hers.
 But as she started to pull her hand from his, the cheering, jostling crowd pushed them momentarily together again, and his palm pressed into her thigh.
 He left it there for a longer moment than he had to and Ginny felt a flush of heat rise into every part of her body, radiating from the place where his hand was touching.
 They were separated by the mob, and Ginny moved slowly away.

 When the cheers and the celebrations had died away, and the tables had reappeared and people began to sit, Ginny found herself back with her family.
 She didn’t try to look for Harry, content this day to leave him for others.
-She rested her head on her mum’s shoulder and looked towards the side of the room where the bodies of fallen friends and family lay.
+She rested her head on her mum’s shoulder and looked towards the side of the Great Hall where the bodies of fallen friends and family lay.
 Her eyes began to fill with tears.
 George and Percy were with Fred again, and Ginny knew that as today wore on and when she awoke tomorrow his death would not seem real.
 She did not know what the world would be like without Fred.

 She saw Ron and Hermione walking towards the door, separated by a space of about two feet, and Ginny knew that Harry was between them under his Cloak.
 She watched them leave, and heaved a sigh and took her mum’s hand.
 Molly squeezed it and put her arm around Ginny and pulled her to her bosom, weeping.